 Cool idea, right?
 Harder to pull off, because cool ideas need real characters, emotionally-rich plotting, a chewy kind of setting, and nerves of steel.

-Enter Writing the Weird, led by American Monster author JS Breukelaar.
+Enter Writing the Weird, led by American Monster and Aletheia author JS Breukelaar.

 In this four-week workshop, you'll work with JS to create characters, structures, and settings that defy convention and push you into unfamiliar—and daring—territory.
 Do you want to write fiction that's more involved than "dissatisfied family lives in the suburbs and is sad?"
 JS will show you the tricks of the trade.